fieldpapers/fp-web/README.md

 direnv allow .             # whitelist the local .envrc

+echo $DATABASE_URL         # ensure that your environment is prepared

 rails server -b 0.0.0.0 # start the app, listening on all interfaces
 ```